stclib/STC/docs/csview_api.md

 # STC [csview](../include/stc/csview.h): String View
 ![String](pics/string.jpg)

-The type **csview** is a string view and can refer to a constant contiguous sequence of char-elements with the first element of the sequence at position zero.
-The implementation holds two members: a pointer to constant char and a size.
+The type **csview** is a ***null-terminated*** string view and refers to a constant contiguous sequence of char-elements with the first element of the sequence at position zero.
+The implementation holds two
+members: a pointer to constant char and a size.
+See [csubstr](csubstr_api.md) for a ***non null-terminated*** string view/span type.

-**csview** is an efficient replacent for `const char*`.
-It never allocates memory, and therefore need not be destructed.
+Because **csview** is null-terminated, it can be a more efficient replacent for `const char*`.
+It never allocates memory, and need therefore not be destructed.
 Its lifetime is limited by the source string storage.
 It keeps the length of the string, and does not call *strlen()* when passing it around.
-It is faster when using`csview` as convertion type (raw) than `const char*` in associative containers with cstr keys.

-Note: a **csview** may ***not be null-terminated***, and must therefore be printed like:
-`printf("%.*s", csview_ARG(sv))`.

-See the c++ class [std::basic_string_view](https://en.cppreference.com/w/cpp/string/basic_string_view) for a functional description.

 ## Header file